an-Iceberg/an-Iceberg/README.md

 \# Todo: there's a prettier image we have for this
 <img alt="beautiful city" width="800" src="train3.jpeg">

+It is so weird to call programming/software engineering an interest of mine considering i'm studying to get a bacchelor to get a job in that field.
+Having a job in a field automatically makes that field a chore for me but i am gehtmlnuinely interestd in computer science.

 Interested in numerical analysis, data science & physics simulations.

 Likes to speak & learn languages.